 Notes

-1 This is a compilation of the Motor Vehicle (Third Party Insurance) Act 1943 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 24 April 2009 of the Motor Vehicle (Third Party Insurance) Act 1943 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table